-Doses were estimated using a unit-release dose factor (UDF_r) times the release rate (A_r) for radionuclide "r" [i.e., UDF_r (mrem/yr per 1 Ci{released}/yr) \times A_r (Ci{releasead}) = D_r (mrem/yr)].
-COMPLY v1.7.1-determined UDFs used in the 2018 dose assessment are indicated in Appendix B.
+Doses were estimated using a unit-release dose factor (UDF_r) times the release rate (A_r) for radionuclide "r" [i.e., UDF_r (mrem/yr per 1 Ci{released}/yr) × A_r (Ci{released}) = D_r (mrem/yr)].
+COMPLY v1.7.1-determined UDFs used in the 2019 dose assessment are indicated in Appendix B.

 As a conservative (overestimating) assumption, all alpha activity releases except for Th-232 were assumed to be Am-241.
-The Th-232 dose was estimated separately because the generic alpha-emitter

-(Am-241) assumption does not produce a conservative dose result.
 All beta activity releases except for I-125 were assumed to be Cs-137.
-The I-125 dose was estimated separately because the generic beta-emitter (Cs-137) assumption overestimates this nuclide dose excessively and would result in a total dose over the RAEL-014 emission unit limit.
-For other nuclides where the generic nuclide does not produce a conservative result (i.e., I-129, Pb-210, and Ra-228), external calculations were done to make sure a nuclide-specific dose calculation is not a significant portion of the final reported dose (I-129 = 4E-12 mrem/yr; Pb-210 = 1.9E-10 mrem/yr; and Ra-228 = 3.9E-11 mrem/yr).
+The Th-232 and I-125 doses were estimated using their nuclide-specific dose factors because the generic alpha- or beta-emitter assumption does not produce a conservative dose result.
+For other nuclides, where using the generic nuclide does not produce a conservative result (i.e., I-129, Pb-210, Ra-228, and Np-237), external calculations verified that a nuclide-specific dose calculation would not change the last significant digit of the final reported dose.

-For CY 2018, the dose assigned to the MSL MEI overestimates any actual offsite dose.
-The MEI dose was calculated for the nearest potential receptor, 234 m (768 ft) W of Central MSL.
+For CY 2019, the dose assigned to the PNNL Sequim Campus MEI overestimates any actual offsite dose.
+The MEI dose was calculated for the nearest potential receptor, 230 m (755 ft) from the Central Campus location.